to-mc/tommcc-demos-mongodb/demos/FLUX-GITOPS/README.md

 Run a k8s cluster with kind (kind create cluster)

 Watch for changes: flux get kustomizations --watch

+Add a document in the test.messages collection in the created db: `{"message": "hello world"}`

 Suspend atlas: flux suspend kustomization infrastructure